Kristin M. Davis: Involvement in prostitution industry

-Along with Wall Street therapist Johnathan Alpert in the documentary film Inside Job (2010), Davis estimates her pre-financial crisis customer base at around 10,000 clients, of which 40-50% of her high-end escort services were purchased by those working on Wall Street.
-Use of Davis and her prostitute services extended to senior management of all major Wall Street firms, with Morgan Stanley a "little less", and Goldman Sachs being "pretty, pretty big" into using the services.
+Along with Wall Street therapist Johnathan Alpert in the documentary film Inside Job (2010), Davis estimates her pre-financial crisis customer base at around 10,000 clients, of which 40–50% of her high-end escort services were purchased by those working on Wall Street.
+Use of Davis and her prostitution services extended to senior management of all major Wall Street firms, with Morgan Stanley a "little less", and Goldman Sachs being "pretty, pretty big" into using the services.
 She held black cards from the financial firms and services would be expensed on corporate accounts disguised as computer repair, trading research, consulting for market compliance, and so on.
 Prostitution services "absolutely" extended to executives at the very top of financial firms.
 Davis claimed in 2011 that her agency provided prostitutes to Dominique Strauss-Kahn in 2006, but that he was "rough and angry", and according to her, "When men abuse women I'm no longer going to protect their identities."

 Davis served four months in Rikers Island for her involvement in the Spitzer scandal.
 She claimed that she witnessed "psychosexual torture" during her time on Rikers Island.
 Davis said that she ended her involvement in the prostitution industry as a madam after serving jail time.
 Her sentencing also included five years of probation, which was cut short in November 2010 after two and a half years.